This is the chemical hygiene manualDownload full manual

 Laboratory-specific training is to be provided by the PI / Laboratory Supervisor or his/her designee, addressing the specific chemical hazards present and emergency procedures specific to the laboratory.
 Also, any lab-owned equipment may require specialized training to prevent equipment damage.
 This can be achieved via a combination of the following:

-Use this template for creating a lab-specific training program for guidance.
+A template for creating a lab-specific training program can be found in the document Laboratory Specific Training.

 All health and safety training records are to be maintained by the PI / Laboratory Supervisor or designee for at least one year.